 People who are not big fish eaters tend to go for something like this.
-The contents are 100% organic and there are no dietary concerns as they don't contain starch, yeast, gluten or any type of artificial colouring or flavouring.
+The contents are 100% organic and there are no dietary concerns as they don’t contain starch, yeast, gluten or any type of artificial coloring or flavoring.

-It is also a quick and convenient way of making sure you get your daily does.
+It is also a quick and convenient way of making sure you get your daily dose.
 These are worth considering especially if you are prone to skipping breakfast.

 Actual Flaxseed Oil

 You then take 1 tablespoon a day and you get all the requirements of Omega 3 and Omega 6.
 This remains a very popular choice for people.
-The one I have show here is fresh pressed which means it will last slightly longer than most.
+The one I have shown here is fresh-pressed which means it will last slightly longer than most.

 A popular way of taking this is to use it as a salad dressing or in a shake.
 This one gets great reviews by people who have bought it over at Amazon.
 It gets these because it is a high-quality product but remains at a sensible price when compared to other brands.